nav-ios/mobile-coding-challenge/README.md

 ```

 ##Persistence Store:
-- Details screen opened -> Checks if a podcast is favourited or not
+- ✅ Details screen opened -> Checks if a podcast is favourited or not
+- ✅ Details screen opened -> User clicks on Favourite Button when podcast is not already favourited -> Saves to Favourite
+and title changes to "Favourited"

 ## Testing Pointer #1:
 - ✅ Assert that `PodcastLoader` doesn't make a request to client on init